oat-sa/taohub-articles/forge/workflow-engine/create-service-definitions.md

 -   ResultServer removing

 For instance, the source of the service to edit an item is in the following file: *yourWebRootPath/taoItems/actions/class.SaSItems.php*\
 As previously said in [[Process Definition Model\#Service\_definition]], a service is defined by its URL.
 Provided that its url is accesible via URL, it can be a service in TAO.
-The service *’sasEditInstance’* below is accessible via the URL */taoItems/SaSItems/sasEditInstance* (with URL rewriting engine activated in TAO){#service-definition-a-service-is-defined-by-its-url-provided-that-its-url-is-accesible-via-url-it-can-be-a-service-in-tao-the-service-saseditinstance-below-is-accessible-via-the-url-taoitemssasitemssaseditinstance-with-url-rewriting-engine-activated-in-tao}
+The service *’sasEditInstance’* below is accessible via the URL */taoItems/SaSItems/sasEditInstance* (with URL rewriting engine activated in TAO)

     class taoItems_actions_SaSItems extends taoItems_actions_Items {
         [...]